IATF 16949: Contents of the specification

-The process-oriented approach to business processes that is addressed in the ISO 9001:2008 is the base of the standard.
+The process-oriented approach to business processes that is addressed in the ISO 9001:2015 is the base of the standard.
 It looks at the business processes in a process environment in which there are interactions and interfaces that need to be recognized, mapped and controlled by the quality management system.
 Additionally the gateways to the exterior (to sub-suppliers, customers and to remote locations) are defined.
 The Standard distinguishes between customer-oriented processes, supporting processes and management processes.
 This process-oriented approach is intended to improve the overview of the whole process.
 This is not an isolated process, but a combination of all interacting business processes which affect the quality performance of a firm.

-A key requirement of ISO/TS 16949:2009 is the fulfillment of customer-specific requirements, set up by the automotive manufacturer in addition to the quality management system of their suppliers.
-This may have decisively contributed to the worldwide recognition of the TS by many manufacturers.
+A key requirement of IATF 16949:2016 is the fulfillment of customer-specific requirements, set up by the automotive manufacturer in addition to the quality management system of their suppliers.
+This may have decisively contributed to the worldwide recognition of the IATF standard by many manufacturers.